jinjagit/face_with_margin/README.md

 ![no_seams](https://user-images.githubusercontent.com/3944042/157125696-869ef6d9-d057-4672-b9e9-2e787d0d1fc3.png)

-With a mesh density of 64 vertices per face edge, the seams are completely invisible with the spehere full screen on 4k display.
+With a mesh density of 64 vertices per face edge, the seams are completely invisible with the spehere fullscreen on 4k display.

 So, this technique is a definite success.